ktarmyshov/svelte5kit-localization/.changeset/sad-friends-cheat.md

 'svelte5kit-localization': patch
 ---

-- Fix: only one successfull load is executed
+Fix: only one successfull load is executed
-- Update: SSR tests for named format
+- SSR tests for named format